textioHQ/js-style-guide/README.md

     ```

   <a name="naming--camelCase"></a><a name="22.2"></a>
-  - [23.2](#naming--camelCase) Use camelCase when naming objects, functions, and instances. eslint: [`camelcase`](https://eslint.org/docs/rules/camelcase.html)
+  - [23.2](#naming--camelCase) Use camelCase when naming objects, functions, and instances.
+Due to the conversion to React 16, this is "temporarily" turned off. eslint: [`camelcase`](https://eslint.org/docs/rules/camelcase.html)
-  TODO: mention lint rule off due to react 16 conversion

     ```javascript
     // bad